jeckman/wpbook/README.txt

    in the appropriate information including Facebook application secret and API keys, as well as your application canvas url.

+5. (OPTIONAL) If you'd like, copy wpbook_theme into your wp-content/themes/ directory and customize the css, or edit the html directly in index.php.
+If this theme (named 'WPBook') is found installed, WPBook will use it rather than the built in theme.
+This theme will NOT be overwritten by updates unless you choose to copy it.

 == Frequently Asked Questions ==

 = How do I edit the way my Facebook Application (mirrored blog) looks? =